firyal-salsa/Online-Shop-Blanja-ReactJS/README.md

 ~~~

 1. Home
-    * A nested numbered list
+    - Sort by name
-    * Which is numbered
+    - Which is numbered
 2. Product

 ~~~

 <h5>Customer</5>

-1. (Sort by name,newest,price and search products)
+1.  (,newest,price and search products)
 2.
 3. Bag (access bag page, select products, and price total of products)
 4. Shipping Address access address page and add address